 3. Your Name

 The “name” section of your Pinterest is actually not for your name.
-This is a major optimization opportunity.
+This is for your brand name.

 4. Name In Account Description